Materials are just everywhere: from interstellar probes to tomatoes.

-I designed and manufactured transparent and stretchable battery electrodes to be used in wearable devices.
-I also proposed an innovative framework to describe cross-coupling effects in viscoelastic materials for designing better and lighter composites.
+I pioneered transparent and stretchable battery electrodes to be used in wearable devices.
+I also proposed an innovative theroetical framework to describe transport at viscoelastic interfaces for designing better and lighter composites.

 In Singapore, I led a research team which implemented experimental adsorption models for miniature gas detectors.
-I also generated several strategies to promote low-cost scalability of biomimetic sensors for disease biomarkers detection.
+I also generated several strategies to promote low-cost scalability of biomimetic sensors for diseases biomarkers detection.

 As a student representative at the EXPO Italian Pavilion in Kazakhstan, I interacted with local organizers to promote the adoption of sustainable energy technologies in underdeveloped countries.

-As a student researcher, I simulated novel polymer blends to be used for industrial mechanical joints.
-Part of the work also included accurate materials selection, as well as testing of temperature-dependent mechanical properties under real life-conditions.
+I designed novel polymer blends to be used in industrial mechanical joints.
+This included accurate materials' selection and testing of temperature-dependent mechanical properties under real life-conditions.